 Foods from animal sources aren’t great dietary sources of manganese.
 Only mussels, oysters and clams are high in manganese, containing 5.8 mg, 1 mg, and 0.9 mg of manganese per serving, respectively.

 Can I get too much manganese from diet?

-The upper daily intake of manganese for healthy people is 11 mg.
+The maximum safe intake of manganese for healthy people is 11 mg a day.